 - Thread all of the ropes through the ring.
 Bring the ends of the cords together so that both sides are even, and the center of the cords rests on the ring.

-- Using two of the outermost cords, tie two square knots around all of the other ten cords.
+- Using two of the outermost cords, tie three square knots around all of the other ten cords.

 Start with a loop: